google/dawn/docs/tint/extensions/chromium_internal_input_attachments.md

-# Chromium Experimental Input Attachments
+# Chromium Internal Input Attachments

-The `chromium_experimental_input_attachments` extension adds support for input attachment global variables to WGSL.
+The `chromium_internal_input_attachments` extension adds support for input attachment global variables to WGSL.
 This is similar to Vulkan's `subpassInput` variable.

 ## Status